 In the second part of the program, corresponding to the remaining terms, students focus on the application of economic analysis to a range of contemporary economic problem.
 These applications are the subject of a set of elective courses that span the main areas of Economics.
 The choice of electives depends on the particular academic track a student selects: Standard (the default), Computational Economics, or Financial Economics.

 The electives use relatively advanced textbooks, articles published in professional journals and recent working papers.
 Readings generally cover both theoretical and empirical results and range from classic contributions to work closer to the frontiers of Economics.
 In addition to assigned homework and exams, students typically write papers, give presentations, and are often required to conduct empirical work as a component of their course assignments.

 A distinguishing feature of the program is the involvement of Georgetown senior faculty in the teaching of the core courses.
-Our faculty includes leading scholars in microeconomics, macroeconomics, and econometrics, and thus students in the MA-APEC program are taught the fundamentals of economic analysis from leading experts.
-Moreover, the program is able to draw on the large community of economists in the Washington, DC area to act as instructors of the specialized classes.
-The unique combination of academics and practitioners who participate as instructors in the MA-APEC program at Georgetown University provides a high intellectual return for the students.
+Our faculty includes leading scholars in their field.
+The program is able to draw on the large community of economists in the Washington, DC area to act as instructors of the specialized classes.
+The unique combination of academics and practitioners who participate as instructors in the MS-ECON program at Georgetown University provides a high intellectual return for the students.